ryanrclewis/saintstombs/content/saints/regions/france.md

   - Bl.
 Remi of Strasbourg, bishop, 3/20
   - St. Sophie of Rome, martyr, 5/15 & 9/17

+Escolives-Sainte-Camille (Ecoulives), Auxerre district, Yonne department, Burgundy-Franche-Comté

+- ???
+(A church was built on her tomb which became the crypt.
+Like her sisters, she was quickly considered a saint by popular enthusiasm (vox populi, vox dei))
+  - St. Camilla, Hermit, 3/3 (relics burned by the Calvinists_

 Espalion (formerly Perse?), Lot et Truyère, Rodez arrondissement, Aveyron department, Occitanie region

 - ??? (possibly at Église Saint-Hilarian-Sainte-Foy de Perse; they were here but were possibly translated in 1524)